If you're feeling overwhelmed and just want to take action building a profitable niche website, this guide is for you.

 In this case, imagine linking to a tennis elbow remedy on Amazon like this tennis elbow sleeve:

 It can be as simple as that.
-If you focus on producing high-quality, value-packed, informational posts that solves searchers problems, you can create a 'passive income' business.
+If you focus on producing high-quality, value-packed, informational posts that solve searchers problems, you can create a 'passive income' business.

 The biggest mistake I see novice site builders make is that they publish weak content.
 If you trust me on this and execute on creating at least above-average, longform content you will be miles ahead of most SEO-focused affiliate marketers.

 Now, it will take some work.
 But your effort will not go unrewarded- it is your competitive advantage over lazy SEOs.

 Below, I'm going to layout a basic formula for choosing a niche (with an option for those who just can't pick one) and a beginner's content strategy to get your affiliate site up and running with quality content that converts.